 As part of our work to advance the farm to school movement, National Farm to School Network regularly offers learning, relationship-building, and professional development opportunities for folks to engage with us and each other on a deeper level.

-These opportunities include trainings, learning cohorts, and communities of practice that facilitate our vision for strong and just local food systems in unique ways, by supporting those who engage in the day-to-day work of farm to school and ECE.
+These opportunities include trainings, learning cohorts, and communities of practice that facilitate our vision for vibrant local food systems in unique ways, by supporting those who engage in the day-to-day work of farm to school and ECE.

 Over the years of interacting with our Partners and school districts, we saw that one of the key factors that determines the success and expansion of a farm to school program is the presence of a dedicated farm to school coordinator position.
 As one of the recipients of the 2023 Patrick Leahy Farm to School Grant Program, National Farm to School Network launched our Farm to School Coordinators Project with support from the USDA and Life Time Foundation.